 However, many times in life, we have difficulty recognizing God’s mercy.
 For God’s mercy does not always look merciful.

-In our reading this week in Genesis 37-39, Joseph experiences horrendous mistreatment.
+In Genesis 37-39, Joseph experiences horrendous mistreatment.
 He is kidnapped by his own brothers, sold by them to Ishmeelite traveling merchants, taken from his home and father to a foreign land, pressed into slavery to an Egyptian captain of the guard, whose wife tries repeatedly to seduce him, and finally imprisoned because of her false accusations!

 How was it merciful to be sold into slavery?